 Web.unc.edu may not be used to facilitate any payment processes such as PayPal or other e-commerce processing services.
-For any questions pertaining to payment processing, contact UNC-CH Purchasing.
+For any questions pertaining to payment processing, contact UNC-CH Purchasing Services.

 Sensitive data is not permitted on web.unc.edu websites.
-This includes all data, in its original and duplicate form, which contains:
+This includes all data, in their original and duplicate forms, that contain: